isomerpages/ttsh-sgtrauma/_faculty/International Faculty.md

 variant: tiptap
 description: ""
 ---
-<h4>List of STACC 2025 international faculty is to be confirmed, but stay tuned!</h4>
+<h4>List of STACC 2025 international faculty is to be confirmed, stay tuned!</h4>
 <p></p>